Zulu Congregational Church: History

 After Shibe's death Rt Rev Aaron Mpanza took over as the president of the Church up until his death in 1956 under his leadership the church membership grew from 20 000 to over 50 000 members as it established missions in Natal, Transkei, Gazankulu and Kwa Ndebele, the church also adopted the new uniform which had the blue, white and black colors, hymn book and prayer books (incwadi yombhedesho) then Rt Rev A.P.
 Ntombela took over as the president of the church from 1955 until 1976 when Rt Rev H.J.
 Smith took over the leadership of the church until his death in 1995.
-The church comprises three unions which are the Volunteers Union, W.C.U (Women's Union) umanyano and the Mans Union.
+The church comprises three unions which are the Volunteers Union, W.C.U (Women's Union) uManyano and the Men's Union.
 Today the church has over 80 000 members across South Africa as it found in the provinces of KwaZulu-Natal, Gauteng, Mpumalanga, Eastern Cape And North West.